 - The Research Ethics Guidebook – a guide for social scientists

 - MRC – Managing risks of research misuse

 - Ethics Guidelines for Internet-mediated Research (The British Pschological Society)

 - Ethical Guidelines for Educational Research – designed to support educational researchers

 - The British Psychological Society – Code of Ethics and Conduct (2018)

 - Ethics Guidelines for Research with Children and Young People

 - UKRI GDPR and Research – An overview for Researchers – Compiled with the support of the Information Commissioner’s Office, the UKRI have provdied a GDPR overview for researchers

-- If planning research overseas, you should determine whether ethical approval is required in the country you are visiting.
-The International Compilation of Human Research standards, provided by the US Office for Human Research Protections is a useful reference document which details of Research Ethics Committees in over 100 countries (they focus on research involving humans).
+- If planning research overseas, you should determine whether ethics approval is required in the country you are visiting.
+The International Compilation of Human Research standards, provided by the US Office for Human Research Protections is a useful reference document which details Research Ethics Committees in over 100 countries (they focus on research involving humans).
 If a local ethics committee does not exist, advice/approval from the organisation or community where the research will be conducted should be sought.